 At this stage you should also note the table of “Active parameters” on the right-hand side of the Parameter Turn-On dialog: Here you can get an overview over the parameters that are currently marked for being varied in the next refinement calculation.
 Please note that the parameter names given in the left-most column are the original full parameter identifiers used in FullProf.
 If you double-click on a certain line of the table, the parameter modification dialog just mentioned will be opened, so that you can modify parameter settings directly without having to search for the corresponding “...” button or tab.

-This is the most comprehensive but also the most demanding option for setting up the Rietveld refinement parameters.
+This is the most comprehensive but also the most demanding option for setting up the refinement calculation parameters.
 All FullProf parameters that are currently supported by Match! are available here.
 You can adjust global settings like “Zero” or “Lambda” on the “Global” tab, as well as select or modify parameters for individual phases (e.g. unit cell parameters or atomic coordinates).
 For each phase of the Match list, a separate tab is available.
 All parameters belonging to a certain phase are distributed to subtabs like “Quant.”, “Profile” or “Crystal structure”.

-If you do not mark any of the “vary” checkboxes in the "Parameter Turn-On" dialog (i.e. if the table of “Active parameters” on the right-hand side is empty), you can instruct FullProf to calculate the powder diffraction pattern (based on the current settings and parameter values) simply by pressing the “Run FullProf” button.
+In case of Rietveld refinement, if you do not mark any of the “vary” checkboxes in the "Parameter Turn-On" dialog (i.e. if the table of “Active parameters” on the right-hand side is empty), you can instruct FullProf to calculate the powder diffraction pattern (based on the current settings and parameter values) simply by pressing the “Run FullProf” button.
 When the calculation has finished, you can e.g. export the calculated pattern using the menu command File/Export/Profile data (Rietveld).

 When you have selected all parameters you would like to refine, the Rietveld refinement calculation is started by pressing the Run FullProf button at the bottom left of the Parameter Turn-On dialog.
-When the calculation has finished, the results (e.g. R-factor, chi2, FullProf comment) will be displayed in the “Rietveld” tab to the right of the Match! window.
+When the calculation has finished, the results (e.g. R-factor, chi2, FullProf comment) will be displayed in the “Refine” tab to the right of the Match! window.
 You will also be informed if the calculation was successful (reached convergence) or not.